-Justina is the Assistant Director of Education & Engagement at Victoria Theatre Association in Dayton, OH.
-For the past three years she has served the community by working as a middle school instrumental teacher, community artist and administrator for a youth arts development program, and program assistant in higher education for art education programs.
+Justina is Manager of Lectures, Courses and Concerts a the Museum of Fine Arts, Boston.
+Previously she served as the Assistant Director of Education & Engagement at Victoria Theatre Association in Dayton, OH.
+In Dayton, she served the community by working as a middle school instrumental teacher. community artist and administrator for a youth arts development program, and program assistant in higher education for art education programs.
 Through the Creative Community Fellows program, she developed a mentorship program focused on holistic health through the arts to help local military families transition while Airmen are deployed.
 In her spare time, she loves playing flute and discovering new recipes to share with her family.